All Episodes

 You'll see what I'm talking about.

-And they have a Christmas deal specially for you.
+And they have a Christmas deal, specially for you.

-I send these out, I send it to family.
+I send them to family.

 Okay, wait and see.